ghleprogramer/cs50-final-project/README.md

 -------------------------------------------------------------------

 ### project is organization
-The project is organized into, an include and source folder.\
+The project is organized into an include folder and a source folder. \
-The include folder, contains all the header files for the project, all headers files mostly include only the function declerations.
+The include folder contains all the header files for the project.
+All header files mostly include only function declarations.
-Other than the usage header witch file holds the usage struct(struct containing the users options).\
+Other than the usage header, which holds the usage struct (the struct containing the user's options), \
-And the stb_image_write file witch cotains all image write functions from the library.\
+And the stb_image_write file, which contains all image write functions from the library.\
 The source folder holds:\
-main.c the main file that calls all other files and functions fractal_functions.c the file containing all the fractal functions Mandelbrot, Burning Ship, and Conjugate functions.\
+main.c, the main file that calls all other files and functions fractal_functions.c, the file containing all the fractal functions Mandelbrot, Burning Ship, and Conjugate functions.\
-usage.c where the definition for all option prasing and option error handeling functions is.\
+usage.c, where the definition for all option prasing and option error handling functions is.\
 color_functions.c is a file that holds simple functions for coloring fractal images.\
 range_to_list.c is a file that holds simple helper functions for creating lists.\